Sisyphus55/RateLimittingCpp/README.md

   }
 }
 ```
-or simply,
+or simply, avoid calling it.
 ```
 bool canAccess = rt->Reserve(1);
 if (canAccess) {
   //Do the rate limiting tasks based on your use case.
 }
 ```